clemsos/writings/_quora/2015-09-22-Is-there-any-lawsuit-between-Sina-Weibo-and-Twitter-because-they-are-identical.md

 language: en
 title: |
-    Is there any lawsuit between Sina Weibo and Twitter because they are identical? - Quora
+    Is there any lawsuit between Sina Weibo and Twitter because they are identical?
 ---

 No, there isn\'t one.\